Nova-Redd/Digital-Triplet/README.md

 2. Realtime face recognition
 3. General conversation with the machine
 4. Specify the setpoints using voice in English
-5. Control different components of the stations using speech
+5. Control different components (pumps, motors, chiller) of the stations using speech